mr-Arturio/Incredible_Playgroup_Finder/README.md

 - change add to calendar button view on mobile
 - fix age group filter, add french
 - display Organizer alphabeticaly in filter drop down
+- date and time works correct, show todays and select a date working fine
+ - fix filter issue - when date is chosen, when you pick a day of the week it will reset the daate (other way atound not working yet)

 ### Future Development